rwxrob/pegn/docs/2/README.md

 # Design considerations

+Here's the thinking behind the design decisions as they were made.

 * [Use `C_` prefix for classes to preserve identifiers](../3?L)
 * [Simplest rune pegn.Scanner interface](../4?L)
 * [Decouple meta-data association](../5?L)